What are Probiotics and The Benefits of Probiotics - Teelixir

 Gut Health and Digestion

-Similar to men, women can greatly benefit from incorporating a daily probiotic into their routine to support gut health and digestion.
-A healthy gut leads to a strong immune system, reduced bloating, improved elimination, increased energy levels, balanced hormone function, better mood, and reduced stress.
+Similar to men, women may benefit from incorporating a daily probiotic into their routine to support general wellbeing and healthy digestion.
+A healthy gut may contribute to reduced bloating, improved elimination, increased energy levels, and general wellbeing.

 Probiotics For Vaginal Health